shahinsafarali/task-02/README.md

 requirements of project.
 Maybe there won't be another type, so we might not need this functionality eventually.

 I implemented all parts of task.
 I spend almost 5 hours for this task.
-According to task description I should not be used any framework, that is why I had created a basic stylesheet for table, pagination and 404 page.
+According to task description I should not be used any framework, tool (except Laravel, MySql, javascript/Vue.js, html, css), that is why I had created a basic stylesheet for table, pagination and 404 page.

 Please contact me if you have any questions.
 You can also watch screen recording of task features.